 To date, ComEd customers could receive incentives for non-residential geothermal or ground-source heat pump (GSHP) installations through the ComEd Energy Efficiency Program custom incentive offering.
 Feedback from the geothermal installer community indicated that a more streamlined incentive process could help drive customer adoption of this measure.
-In 2018, the pilot team collected information on the market opportunity for commercial GSHP projects, developed a streamlined incentive offering (\$1,000/ton) and submitted a TRM workpaper for v7 to help standardize M&V. Pre-applications for pilot incentives were accepted until February 28, 2019.
-All pilot installations will be complete by the end of the pilot period.
+In 2018, the pilot team collected information on the market opportunity for commercial GSHP projects, developed a streamlined incentive offering (\$1,000/ton) and submitted a TRM workpaper for v7 to help standardize M&V. Pre-applications for pilot incentives were accepted until February 28, 2019 and completed by February 2020.